Camera QML Type

 When this property is

-true object outside the frustum will be culled, meaning they will not be rendered.
+true, objects outside the camera frustum will be culled, meaning they will not be passed to the renderer.
 By default this property is set to

 vector3d lookAt(QtQuick3D::Node node)

-Sets the rotation value of a camera to be directed at node.
+Sets the rotation value of the Camera so that it is pointing at node.

 See also mapToViewport and View3D.mapTo3DScene().

 Transforms scenePos from global scene space (3D) into viewport space (2D).